 - Place ball between two sheets of plastic wrap

-- Use large can (I used a San Marzano 28 oz) to press ball down into something resembling a patty.
+- Use large can (ie a San Marzano 28 oz) OR other pan (I used my Deep Dish Pizza Pan)to press ball down into something resembling a patty.

-- Using rolling pin, evenly roll out the patty until it is as thin as you can make it.
-This was a bit delicate.
+- Using rolling pin, evenly roll out the patty until it is as thin as you can make it and in a nice circular shape.
+This is a bit delicate.
+Use care

 - Gently pull away from plastic wrap and don’t be afraid to ball it up and start over.

-- Place on cast iron and cook 1-2 minutes on each side.
+- Place on cast iron and cook 30 seconds to 1 minutes on each side.

 - There should be light brown marking spotting on the tortilla and it should not be stiff.

-- While one tortilla is cooking, I started rolling the next.
+- While one tortilla is cooking, I start rolling the next.

 - Gently stack into a large cloth and let cool (or eat)